JOHN MACLANE JOHANSEN (1916-2012)

 1959 - The Durst House, Mt.
 Kisco NY.
 Status unknown.

 1960 - The Fred J. and Mary Frances (Fran) Otnes House, 26 Chalburn Road, Redding CT.
+Otnes was a collage artist.
 Johansen originally planned this house for another client, but they rejected it.
 Featured in the Hartford Courant, 11/3/1974.
+Addition of a studio.
 Sold in 2015 to James and Shalala Nancy Weatherill.
+Glass and kitchen renovated.
+For sale in 2020.

 1963 - The Simon House, Bedford NY.
 Unbuilt.